slackapi/bolt-python/docs/_advanced/lazy_listener.md

     return slack_handler.handle(event, context)
 ```

-Please note that the followig IAM permissions would be required for running this example app.
+Please note that the following IAM permissions would be required for running this example app.

 ```json
 {